railsuser2014/openobject-doc-book-en/2/2_4_Leads/index.rst

 * Measure your business through up-to-date dashboards and reporting!

-Use the OpenERP CRM application as from the very first business contact - either personal, by e-mail, through your website, ...
+Use the OpenERP CRM application as from the very first business contact - either personal, by e-mail, through a contact form on your website, ...
 OpenERP allows your sales team to concentrate on their deals and manage the full sales flow (lead qualification -> opportunity tracking -> quotation -> sales order) while keeping a global vision of each stage.

 Terminology
 -----------